tews-code/operating-system-in-1000-lines/website/en/04-boot.md

 - The `.text.boot` section is always placed at the beginning.
 - Each section is placed in the order of `.text`, `.rodata`, `.data`, and `.bss`.
 - The kernel stack comes after the `.bss` section, and its size is 128KB.
 - Finally, we ask the linker to discard any `.eh_frame` using the `/DISCARD/` command, as this is only needed for stack unwinding, which we will not use.
+Rust creates this section automatically, and the linker script will put it at the beginning of our program (exactly where we want our boot text!) unless we say what to do.

 `.text`, `.rodata`, `.data`, and `.bss` sections mentioned here are data areas with specific roles: